 Below is all the price information for getting a disposable film camera developed at CVS.
 Most disposable cameras have 27 exposures but some have as little as 24 exposures and as much as 36 exposures.
 Keep in mind that CVS does not return your negatives.
 See the list below for a full list of prices:

-Since CVS doesn’t return your negatives and the scans are not high-quality, see this list of places to get a disposable camera developedOpens in a new tab. about the same price with better quality scans and your negatives returned.
-Also see this guide about how to ship your film safely and inexpensivelyOpens in a new tab. to one of these online labs.
+Since CVS doesn’t return your negatives and the scans are not high-quality, see this list of places to get a disposable camera developed about the same price with better quality scans and your negatives returned.
+Also see this guide about how to ship your film safely and inexpensively to one of these online labs.

 How Long Does It Take to Develop a Disposable Camera at CVS?